argonne-lcf/ALCF_Hands_on_HPC_Workshop/data_science/ai_ml_profiling/profiling_pytorch.md

 And, the timeline trace from the compiled model looks like:
 ![JIT Compiled Trace](./figures/xpu_compile_1.png)

-In the compiled trace, two important features are

-- The consistency in execution of the two profiler steps.
-They are very similar in time span
+At a first glance the traces look very similar!
+But looking a bit closely to the execution times of important kernels shows the consistency of execution in the compiled mode.

+As an example, the longest a `linear layer` kernel execution takes in the eager mode is ~1.5 ms, and the fastest is ~146 us.
+The difference is ~1.3 ms.
+Whereas, the same in the compiled mode is ~710 us.

-- The data-loading becomes faster in the second step, whereas it takes one more step for the non-compiled compute graph to offer similar execution time.
+The data-loading becomes noticeably faster in the 3rd step of the compiled mode, whereas it is quite close (~60 us) to the non-compiled compute graph in the 2nd step.
 This is more likely to be compensated in the first iteration, where the compilation is happening.
 We do not record that step here -- would be interesting to see the execution time for the first step, but it is quite common to skip the first step when analyzing the execution pattern of an AI/ML application.
+For really long training runs, the signs are encouraging in the sense that in the compiled mode the data loading time becoming smaller in each step.

 One of the useful features of the perfetto viewer is collecting the slices with the same name and being able to sort them.
 If we click on a colored box, and